PhdLoLi/naxos/README.md

-NDNPaxos
+Naxos
 ----

-NDNPaxos is an implementation combining Paxos and NDN.
+Naxos is an implementation combining Paxos and NDN.
 It also inculdes some simple testing of functionality and performance.

 For license information see LICENSE.